Eligibility & Prerequisites

 - One year of biology courses (6 credits).
 Course content should include cell structure and function and function of macromolecules

 - One course in anatomy with lab and one course in physiology with lab OR a two-course sequence in anatomy and physiology with labs (8 semester credits)

 - One course in psychology (3 semester credits)

 - One course in statistics (3 semester credits)

-At the time of application, you must have completed half the required courses and provided a plan for how all requirements will be met prior to enrollment.
+At the time of application, you must have no more than 5 prerequisite courses outstanding and provided a plan for how all requirements will be met prior to enrollment.
 All prerequisite courses must be completed with a grade of “C” or better.